varshajaiswal062/Stock_Prediction_AmazonData/Readme_Headlines.md

 <h1 align="center"> News Article Dataset</h1>

+## Introduction:-
+The News Article dataset has 2015 to 2021 news data with two column dates and headlines.It contains data for different company basically the headlines of the news
+In this data we are going to perform sentiment analysis and get the result that whether the stock price will increase or decrease by just headlines of the news.

+## Text preprocessing for sentiment analysis:

+To perform sentiment analysis on news headlines, the data must be prepped in advance.
+The data is loaded and viewed, then, we prepped the data, by converting everything into desired datatypes say dates into date format from string.
+After this step, we got our dates and respective news headlines as a table.
+Then Punctuations are removed.
+Then contractions were handled, contractions such as i’ll ,i’d etcetera were converted to proper english words i will, i would.
+After this, the text is converted into lower case, so it will be easy for us to proceed further.Then stopwords were removed.
+Then Lemmatization and Stemming has been performed on the data.
+Lemmatization removes the grammar tense and transforms each word into its original form.
+Another way of converting words to its original form is called stemming.
+While stemming takes the linguistic root of a word, lemmatization is taking a word into its original lemma.
+Atlast, the data was tokenized, then a word cloud was made, to display the words with high frequency.
+Summarizing text preprocessing:
+Imported , viewed the data.
+Converting everything to desired datatypes.
+Removal of punctuations.
+Contractions were handled.
+Lowercase conversion.
+Stopwords removal.
+Lemmatization and stemming.
+Tokenization.
+Wordcloud

-## Problem statement:
+## Sentiment Analysis:-

-**<font size="4.5"> Given data of News Title and Headline along with some other features, predict the sentiment of News Title and Headline. </font>**

-<font size="4"><span style="color:Black;font-family: Arial"> Sentiment Analysis or Opinion Mining is a way of finding out the polarity or strength of the opinion (positive or negative) that is expressed in written text, in the case of this project – stock news articles.
+Sentiment Analysis or Opinion Mining is a way of finding out the polarity or strength of the opinion (positive or negative) that is expressed in written text, in the case of this project – stock news articles.
 According to the principle of document level sentiment analysis, each individual document is tagged with its respective polarity.
-This is generally done by finding polarities of each individual words/phrases and sentences and combining them to predict the polarity of whole document. </span></font>**
+This is generally done by finding the polarities of each individual word/phrase and sentences and combining them to predict the polarity of the whole document.

 ### Modelling